Eidenz/kdeconnect-kde/README.md

 # MODIFIED VERSION OF KDE CONNECT
 ## Please note this is a modified version of the original app.
-It is basically the exact same code with one added function: notifications are sent to XSOverlay through UDP to show within VR headsets.
+It is basically the exact same code with one added function: notifications are sent to XSOverlay through UDP to show up within VR headsets.

-# ORIGINAL README FROM KDE REPO
+# ORIGINAL README FROM KDE REPO:
 ## KDE Connect - desktop app

 KDE Connect is a multi-platform app that allows your devices to communicate (eg: your phone and your computer).